A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Introduction

-Recently, EC performance studies have been carried out in connection with single-input single-output (SISO) systems, multiple-input single-output (MISO) systems with transmit maximal ratio combining (MRC)\footnote{ {The SNR at the output of MISO receivers with transmit MRC is essentially the same as that obtained when MRC is employed in single-input multiple-out (SIMO) systems (divided by a factor equal to the number of transmitting antennas) and as such they will have the same EC performance.
-In fact, when full channel state information (CSI) is available at the transmitter, a MISO system can be viewed as the dual of a SIMO system with MRC.}} and relaying systems employing the amplify-and-forward (AF) protocol, e.g. see \cite{J:Matthaiou, J:Zhang, C:Zhang, J:Zhong, J:Guo, J:You2, J:Li, J:Ji1,C:Ji2, J:You, J:Ren, J:Efazati, J:PeppasWCL, J:Karatza}.
-Specifically, in \cite{J:Matthaiou}, the EC of MISO systems assuming ORA policy and independent Nakagami-$m$, Rice and generalized-K channels has been studied.
-In \cite{J:Zhang} and \cite{C:Zhang}, the EC of MISO systems assuming ORA policy and independent $\kappa$-$\mu$ and $\eta$-$\mu$ fading channels, respectively, was investigated.
-In \cite{J:Zhong}, the EC of multiple-antenna systems under ORA policy and operating in fading channels with correlation and keyholes has been considered.
-In \cite{J:Guo}, infinite series representations of the EC of MISO systems under ORA policy and operating over correlated Rice and Nakagami-$m$ fading channels have been derived.
-The EC of SISO and MISO systems under ORA policy and operating over Weibull and shadowed $\kappa$-$\mu$ fading channels has been addressed in \cite{J:You2}, and \cite{J:Li}, respectively.
-The EC of SISO systems under ORA policy and operating over fluctuating two-ray channels with arbitrary fading parameters has been addressed in \cite{C:PeppasFTR}.
+Recently, the concept of EC has attracted the attention of the wireless research community for the performance analysis of single-input single-output (SISO) and multiple-input single-output (MISO) communication systems with transmit maximal ratio combining (MRC)\footnote{ {The SNR at the output of MISO receivers with transmit MRC is essentially the same as that obtained when MRC is employed in single-input multiple-out (SIMO) systems (divided by a factor equal to the number of transmitting antennas) and, thus, their EC performances will be identical as well.
+In fact, when full channel state information (CSI) is assumed at the transmitter, a MISO system can be viewed as the dual of a SIMO system with MRC.}}, e.g. see \cite{J:Matthaiou, J:Zhang, C:Zhang, J:Zhong, J:Guo, J:You2, J:Li, J:Ji1,C:Ji2, J:You}.
+The subject of evaluating the performance of such systems has been investigated in the past in several research works, assuming either independent \cite{J:Matthaiou, J:Zhang, C:Zhang} or correlated \cite{J:Zhong, J:Guo} fading channels.
+Specifically, in \cite{J:Matthaiou}, the EC of MISO systems assuming independent Nakagami-$m$, Rice and generalized-K channels was addressed.
+In \cite{J:Zhang} and \cite{C:Zhang}, the EC of MISO systems assuming independent $\kappa$-$\mu$ and $\eta$-$\mu$ fading channels, respectively, was investigated.
+In \cite{J:Zhong}, the EC of multiple-antenna systems operating in fading channels with correlation and keyholes has been considered.
+In \cite{J:Guo}, infinite series representations of the EC of MISO systems operating over correlated Rice and Nakagami-$m$ fading channels have been derived.
+The EC of SISO and MISO systems operating over Weibull and shadowed $\kappa-\mu$ fading channels has been addressed in \cite{J:You2}, and \cite{J:Li}, respectively.
+In \cite{J:Ji1,C:Ji2, J:You}, various analytical approaches for the computation of the EC of MISO systems operating over arbitrary generalized fading channels have been presented.
+These approaches utilize the moment generating function (MGF) to deduce single-integral expressions for the EC.
+Specifically, \cite{J:Ji1} and \cite{C:Ji2} have presented an MGF-based approach for the EC evaluation of MISO systems by utilizing a Laplace transform of the MGF of the receiver's output signal-to-noise ratio (SNR).
+More recently, in \cite{J:You}, a unified analytical framework for the evaluation of the EC of MISO systems by employing the so-called H-transform techniques has been proposed.
+However, as it will be explained later on in this paper, these approaches deal with MRC receivers and their methodology is not applicable to other diversity schemes.